 - Please show student the fit note before or after the roleplay.
-Discuss how it is used and filled in. - Examination to tell the student: pain on flexion and limited movement of lumbar spine in all directions
+Discuss how it is used and filled in. - Examination to tell the student: pain on flexion and limited movement of lumbar spine in all directions interesting if you could begin to explore the issues around secondary gain and their understanding on how common or uncommon I should say it is.
+Please explore with the group how Fit notes are managed and perhaps if time a bit on benefit payments in general.

 Please could you ask the students to consider the use of Fit notes and the possibility of encountering patients who require large amounts of time off work?
-It would be interesting if you could begin to explore the issues around secondary gain but teaching this in a context of medical safety.
-This patient does need a Fit note but many others may not.
-Please explore with the group how Fit notes are managed.
+It would be